outragedpinkracoon/outragedpinkracoon.github.io/coaching-disclaimer-and-terms.md

 The Client agrees to communicate honestly, be open to feedback and assistance and create the time and energy to participate fully in the sessions.

 ### Services
-The coaching sessions will be arranged flexibly between the Coach and the Client and each session can be booked up to a month in advance by email or text.
+The date and times of the coaching sessions will be arranged flexibly between the Coach and the Client and each session can be booked up to a month in advance by email or text.
 The Coach may recommend the frequency of coaching sessions based on a professional assessment of the Client’s requirements.
 This recommendation, or plan, is not binding and may be altered and adjusted throughout the coaching journey by mutual agreement, following the terms set out in this agreement.

+The Coach may agree to provide additional coaching sessions after completion of the initial agreed session(s).
+These terms and conditions will apply to any additional sessions so provided and the Per Session Fee will remain the same as originally agreed, except where the Coach notifies the client in writing by email of a change to the fee or to any other term or condition, in accordance with the section in these terms and conditions headed ‘Variation of terms and conditions’.

 Where a Client is unhappy with or unsure of any of the terms and conditions in this agreement, they can contact the Coach to discuss any concerns and see if they can be resolved before the first coaching session.
 Participation by any individual in the first coaching session constitutes acceptance of these terms and conditions.

-### Fees
+### Per Session Fee
-The fee price for the Client’s coaching sessions will be £75.00 per session.
+The fee price for the Client’s coaching sessions will be £75.00 for a 55-minute session.

-In return for the fees payable by the Client (or by a third party on their behalf), the Coach agrees to provide the service as described in this agreement and accordance with the terms and conditions set out in this agreement.
+In return for the fees payable by the Client (or by a third party on their behalf), the Coach agrees to provide the service as described in this agreement in accordance with the terms and conditions set out in this agreement.
 The Client agrees to pay fees for the service on the terms and conditions set out in this agreement (in situations where a third party pays the fees, the third party counts as an agent acting on behalf of the Client).

 ### Procedure
-The time and date of the coaching meetings will be determined by the Coach and Client based on a mutually agreed time and will take place virtually.
-The Client will be sent a calendar invite with a Google Meet or Zoom link to join for the coaching session video call.
+The time and date of the coaching meetings will be mutually agreed upon by the Coach and Client and will take place virtually.
+The Client will be sent a calendar invite with a Google Meet link to join for the coaching session video call.
 ### Confidentiality
 This coaching relationship and all information (documented or verbal) that the Client shares with the Coach as part of this relationship will be treated as confidential but is not considered a legally confidential relationship (like in Medicine or Law).
 The Coach agrees not to disclose any information about the Client without the Client’s written consent.
 The Coach will not disclose the Client’s name as a reference without the Client’s consent.
 Confidential information does not include information that: (a) was in the Coach’s possession before its being furnished by the Client; (b) is generally known to the public or in the Client’s industry; (c) is obtained by the Coach from a third party, without breach of any obligation to the Client; (d) is independently developed by the Coach without the use of or reference to the Client’s confidential information; or (e) that the Coach is required by law to disclose.

 According to the ethics of our profession, topics may be anonymously and hypothetically shared with other coaching professionals for training, supervision, mentoring, evaluation, and further coach professional development and/or consultation purposes.

+Personally identifiable data and information will only be used for the purpose of personalising invoices and contacting the Client.
+No personally identifiable data or information will be disclosed to third parties.

 ### Cancellation and lateness
 The Client agrees that it is the Client’s responsibility to notify the Coach by text or email at least 48 hours in advance of the scheduled meeting if the client cannot attend the session.
 The Client will be billed in full for a missed session if the client does not turn up or hasn't rescheduled following the cancellation and lateness policy defined in this agreement.
 The Coach will wait in the session for 15 minutes before the Client is noted as not turning up.
-Exceptions will be made for any situations arising that are out of the Client’s control, such as losing internet connection or a family emergency.
-Should a session be booked for less than 48 hours in advance then be cancelled the session fee would still be payable.
+Exceptions may be made for any situations arising that are out of the Client’s control.
+Should a session booked for less than 48 hours in advance be cancelled, then the session fee would still be payable.

 ### Payment terms
 Invoices will be sent to the Client by email after each session, payable via the payment options given in the invoice within a month of issue, with a charge levied for late payment.
-Where more than one session has been agreed upon in a month, payment for delivered services will be grouped together and sent out on the last day of the month.
+Where more than one session has been agreed upon in a month, fees will be grouped together into one invoice that will be sent out at the end of that month.

 ### Refunds
-Refunds are not available since invoices are sent after sessions have completed.
+Refunds are not available since invoices are sent after sessions have completed and service has been delivered.

 ### Termination
 Either the Client or the Coach may terminate this agreement at any time.